Science and Sustainability: a Socio-Ecological Approach (B-KUL-G0R50A)

 Learning material : Course material

-Since the project is a group assignment, one group score is given, based on the scientific report and the final presentation during the project day, with equal weight.
+Since the project is a group assignment mostly in the second semester, one group score is given, based on the sustainability report and the final presentation during the project day, with equal weight.
 Subsequently, individual scores are calculated based on peer review within the group.
 This score counts for 75% in the final score.

 Remark: If serious problems are noticed concerning contribution to the project work, the student can be excluded from the group, based on discussion between all partners (supervisor, coordinator and the members of the team).
 As a consequence, this student will be graded 0/20 for the project work.

-Re-examination is possible for the theory exam and for the scientific report, but not for the presentation.
-If the student fails according to the final score, both the theory exam and the scientific report have to be retaken during the third examination period.
-If the student passes according to the final score, but failed for one of the parts: see table.
-In any situation, the score obtained for the presentation remains the same.
+Re-examination is possible for the sustainability report, but not for permanent evaluation throughout the first semester, nor for the presentation.
+If the student fails according to the final score, the sustainability report has to be retaken during the third examination period.
+The other scores are transferred.
 After the third exam period, the final score will be recalculated.